2 min read

 5. Heating Time: Stainless steel takes a bit longer to heat compared to plastic or glass.
 So, expect slightly longer microwaving times.

 6. Contact with Metal: Ensure the box doesn’t touch any metal surfaces inside the microwave, such as metal plates, racks, or the microwave walls.
-We’re aiming for safe, not shocking.

 8. Handling: Post-microwave, the box will be hot.
 Protect your hands with oven gloves or a tea towel.
-Safety first, always.

 9. Lid Management: The lids are not microwave-safe.
 Always remove the lid before microwaving your food.

-Click here to check out our microwave safe stainless steel food containers
+>>Click here to check out our microwave safe stainless steel food containers<<

 Also in BLOG